 Regular dental cleaning

 Save reminders for your dental appointments in your calendar and make sure you have a dental cleaning twice a year.
-Only a cleaning by your dentist can remove tartar so even if you do brush and floss religiously, you will need a professional cleaning to keep your gums in top shape.
+Only a cleaning by your dentist can remove tartar so even if you do brush and use mouthwash religiously, you will need a professional cleaning to keep your gums in top shape.

 Drink more water